mozilla/taar-lite/docs/GraphRepresentation.md

 which may or may not be directed, and in which:

 - each vertex is an add-on appearing in the dataset
-- there is an edge from A to B if add-on B is considered _related_ to add-on A
+- there is an edge from A to B if add-on B is considered __related__ to add-on A
-- each edge has an associated weight indicating the strength of the relationship.
+- each edge from A to B has an associated weight indicating the strength of the relationship: the __relevance__ of B to A.

+Note that add-on relation and relevance may not be symmetric, in which case the graph is directed.
+A treatment may produce a graph in which
+A is related to B but B is not related to A, for example if it removes edges whose weight falls below a threshold.
+The corresponding graph would have an edge running from B to A but not the other way.
+It is also possible for both add-ons to be related to each other, but for the relevance of B to A to be different from the relevance of A to B.
+In this case, the graph has edges between A and B in both directions, but with different weights.
+However, since the relation of _being coinstalled_ is symmetric, the initial coinstallation graph is undirected.

 The data used in generating recommendations can be summarized by such a graph, where